0117prabal/Computer-Vision/Particle filter tracking/README.md

-This folder contains the implementations of Snakes and Geodesic active contours
+This folder contains the implementations of object tracker using the particle filter

 To compile the code using CMakeLists.txt do the following in the directory:
 ```bash